okikelabs/website/content/blog/one-year.md

 ## The Graveyard of Ideas

-For almost a year now, Okikelabs has positioned itself as a "multi-product company" with only one product to show for it.
+For almost a year now, Okike Labs has positioned itself as a "multi-product company" with only one product to show for it.
 It's embarrassing to say out loud.
 We're supposed to be the company that ships.
 Instead, we've left a trail of abandoned projects like breadcrumbs leading nowhere.

 As it turns out, we're still developers after all, plagued by the same curse that haunts our kind: we don't finish things.